2023 Solar Incentives Guide for East Providence, RI - Tax Credits & Rebates

 • Tax Credits: Unlike tax deductions, tax credits are dollar-for-dollar reductions in the amount of income tax that you owe the government.

-• Net Metering: Net metering is an incentive you can get after your solar system is up and running.
-If you've signed a net metering agreement with your East Providence utility company, they will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some areas, this credit is dollar-for-dollar, while in others you might be refunded a percentage of the value.
+• Net Metering: Net metering becomes relevant once your solar panels are up and running.
+If you've signed a net metering agreement with your East Providence utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some places, this is a dollar-for-dollar credit, while in others you may be refunded a percentage of the value.

 Best for Leasing